Skip to main content

 Launch the Node

-Note: You may need to replace docker-compose with docker compose if you are running a newer version of Docker where docker-compose is integrated into docker itself.
+Note: You may need to replace docker compose with docker-compose if you are running an older version of Docker where docker-compose is not integrated into docker itself yet.

 Initiate the node with: